wavefrontHQ/docs/pages/doc/delta_counters.md

 When Wavefront engineers developed the AWS Lambda Functions integration, they found that regular counters were not a good solution.
 * If you use the name of the function as the source name, collision is highly likely.
 * If you use an ephemeral UUID as the source, you create a series each time a Lambda function is invoked, but you admit only 1 point per series.
 In addition, collision can lead to lost points.
-{::comment}See Link to Blog for a detailed explanation of the shortcomings of using regular counters for monitoring AWS Lambda functions.{:/comment}
+See  [Monitoring Apps in the Serverless World: Introducing Wavefront Delta Counters](https://www.wavefront.com/monitoring-apps-in-the-serverless-world-part-2-introducing-wavefront-delta-counters/) for a detailed explanation of the shortcomings of using regular counters for monitoring AWS Lambda functions.

 Delta counters offer a solution to the problem.
 The Wavefront service aggregates the metrics that come from different invocations of the same functions.
 The Wavefront AWS Lambda Functions integration comes preconfigured with several delta counters and several counters.
-In addition, you can monitor business metrics by using our SDK to define a wrapper for your AWS Lambda function. {::comment}See Link to Lambda pageXX for details.{:/comment}
+In addition, you can monitor business metrics by using our SDK to define a wrapper for your AWS Lambda function.
+See [AWS Lambda Functions Integration](aws-lambda-functions.html) for setup instructions.

 ### Other Examples